tylerwatkins101/regression-diagnostics/README.md

 Summary of the Package

-This package is meant to be used for doing regression diagnostics on two lists of values.
+This package is meant to be used for doing regression diagnostics on the output of your regression model.

+It takes two lists or numpy arrays as input.

 1. A  list of actual values (i.e. y-test)
 2. A list of predicted values from your model (i.e. y-predicted)